-The upgrade is part of Council’s $1.3 billion commitment to more than 90 road projects to take action on congestion, focusing on a range of solutions to improve the existing road network and get residents home quicker and safer.
-The works were jointly funded by Brisbane City Council and the Australian Government’s Roads to Recovery Program.
+The upgrade was part of Council’s $1.3 billion commitment to more than 90 road projects to take action on congestion, focusing on a range of solutions to improve the existing road network and get residents home quicker and safer.
+The works were jointly funded by Council and the Australian Government’s Roads to Recovery Program.

 |Address||Progress Road, Wacol|

 |Project outcome||Reduced traffic congestion, improved safety and flood immunity, increased road capacity.|

 |Latest update||Construction of the Progress Road upgrade stage 4 at Wacol is now complete.|